liv-ac-uk/comp122/labs/regex/README.md

 To save space in the regex, we can use wildcards instead of matching sets.
 These are simple escape characters (similar to the `\n` escape character that you are used to using) which match specific sets.

-For example, the character `\d` matches a single digit from 0-9, and `\w` will match any ASCII character, including letters, numbers, and standard punctuation.
-Additionally, the `\s` character will match a single whitespace character, such as space, tab, or newline.
+For example, the character `\\d` matches a single digit from 0-9, and `\\w` will match any ASCII character, including letters, numbers, and standard punctuation.
+Additionally, the `\\s` character will match a single whitespace character, such as space, tab, or newline.

 If you want to be more general and match any character (except for newline) then we use a full-stop character `.` so `.*` would match any number of character until the end of the line.
-If we wanted to specifically match for a full stop, then we can escape this wild behaviour with a backslash. `\.*` would match any number of full-stops in a row.
+If we wanted to specifically match for a full stop, then we can escape this wild behaviour with a backslash. `\\.*` would match any number of full-stops in a row.

+- Modify your regex so that it also outputs the positions of all upper class words in the script

 {% spoiler "Hint" %}
-You can use a capital letter for the main three wildcards (`\d`, `\w`, `\s`) to invert these.
-E.g. `\D` selects any non decimal character, `\W` matches any non-ASCII character, and `\S` matches any non-whitespace character.
+You can use a capital letter for the main three wildcards (`\\d`, `\\w`, `\\s`) to invert these.
+E.g. `\\D` selects any non decimal character, `\\W` matches any non-ASCII character, and `\\S` matches any non-whitespace character.

 {% endspoiler %}